 None of our officers has received any cash compensation for services rendered to us.
 Effective January 1, 2022 we agreed to pay Ault, an affiliate of the Sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
 Upon consummation of our initial business combination or our liquidation, we will cease paying these monthly fees.
 No compensation of any kind, including any finder's fee, reimbursement, consulting fee or monies in respect of any payment of a loan, will be paid by us to our Sponsor, officers or directors or any affiliate of the Sponsor, our officers or directors, prior to, or in connection with any services rendered in order to effectuate, the consummation of our initial business combination (regardless of the type of transaction that it is).
 However, these individuals will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
 Our Audit Committee will review on a quarterly basis all payments that were made to the Sponsor, our officers or directors or our or their affiliates.
-Any such payments, we do not expect to have any additional controls in place governing our reimbursement payments to our directors and executive officers for their out-of-pocket expenses incurred in connection with identifying and consummating an initial business combination.
+Any such payments prior to an initial business combination will be made using funds held outside the Trust Account.
+Other than quarterly audit committee review of such payments, we do not expect to have any additional controls in place governing our reimbursement payments to our directors and executive officers for their out-of-pocket expenses incurred in connection with identifying and consummating an initial business combination.